 Start changing your approach

 Simply swimming more is a good start!
-But if you want to really benefit, you need to look at what the training will do for you and how you use it that counts.
-A recent blog from Brett Sutton explains the use of “drills” (not the kind usually thought of) and touches on the importance of doing what is needed for the race requirements.
+To really benefit though, you need to look at the way you approach swim training.
+Brett Sutton explains the use of “drills” (not the definition you may expect) and touches on the importance of doing what is needed for the race requirements.

-- What to do when training (just swimming, pulling, paddle strength work – NO kicking drills!); and
+- What to do when swim training – just swimming more, pushing more, using paddles more for strength and muscular endurance – NO kicking drills; and

-First, start placing more importance on swim training and focus on correctly performing the right movements (NOT drills).
-Developing strength and muscular endurance so you can be more effective, effectively aiming to swim fast at low intensity.
+First, start placing more importance on regular swim training and focus on correctly performing the right movements (NOT technique and drills).

-What this means is that swimming must be a focus in your training programme so you are strong enough to sustain the movement at a high pace.
+Focus your swim training programme so you are strong enough to sustain the movement at a high pace.
 And remember, this high pace is actually a moderate intensity!

 1 Effect of swimming intensity on subsequent cycling and overall triathlon performance.